 We obtain personal data about you from the following sources:

-Data provided when you:
+Data you provided when you:

-- joined the Nexus community
+- Joined the Nexus community;

-- completed and returned surveys or forms (by mail, email or via the website)
+- Completed and returned surveys or forms (by mail, email or via the website);

-Third party sources
+Third party sources:

 The data we may process includes:

-- your title, name (including former name or alias), gender, date of birth
+- Your title, name (including former name or alias), gender, date of birth;

-- your business details including positions, organisation, professional memberships and qualifications
+- Your business details (including positions, organisation, professional memberships and qualifications);

-- your bank account details, passport or driving license and household bills
+- Your bank account details, passport or driving license and household bills;

-- your career highlights and other lifetime achievements
+- Your career history and other achievements;

-- information from articles in the media about you
+- Information from articles in the media about you;

 We will use your data to help us maintain an engaged Nexus community.
 Please see the “Communications” section for information on the communication that we may have with you.